 Your building designs have an effect on student performance.
 This is a key concern for the schools that may want to use your services.
-Here’s how windows and ventilation play key roles in the classroom.
+Here’s how windows and classroom ventilation play key roles in student learning.

 Educators go to great lengths to improve the educational outcomes of their students.
-They’re always learning so they can improve the quality of teaching they provide.
+They are always learning so they can improve the quality of teaching they provide.
 Educators also adopt new technologies to help their students learn.

-This article digs deeper into these effects.
-In doing so, it highlights why classroom design is so important.
-Understanding these issues will help you to provide better services to educators.
-This results in improved educational outcomes for students.
+This article digs deeper into these effects, highlighting classroom design as a critical factor in learning.
+Understanding these issues will help you to provide better services to educators to help improve educational outcomes for students.

 We’ll break this article down into sections that cover ventilation and windows.
-Within those sections, we’re going to look at the potential issues.
-Then, we’ll cover some solutions for you to consider.
+Within those sections, we’re going to look at the potential issues and their corresponding solutions.

 Ventilation – The Key Issues